-Millions of Canadians have life insurance, but roughly 70% of them are not sure if their policy would give their family adequate financial protection.
+Millions of Canadians have life insurance, but roughly 70% are not sure if their policy provides their family with enough coverage.

-So the most important question you should ask when shopping for life insurance is, how much coverage do I need?
+One important question to ask when shopping for life insurance is, how much life insurance coverage do I need?

-In this article, we will explore the factors that impact how much coverage someone needs, and what you should look for when buying coverage.
+In this article, we will explore the factors that impact how much life insurance someone needs, and what you should look for when buying coverage.

 How much life insurance do I need?

 Your family is unique — your life insurance should be too.
 “One size fits all” doesn’t work in life insurance and there’s no easy answer to this question.
-The following three rules of thumb can help you determine how much life insurance coverage is sufficient for your family.
+The following three rules of thumb can help you determine how much life insurance coverage is sufficient for your family and what options you should consider.

 Rule #1: Multiply your annual income by 10 (factor of 5 if money is tight.)